• Skip to primary navigation

 Three packages of reusable food wrappers

 After having sat in our drawer for a few weeks, it wasn't until we were out of plastic wrap that Philip decided to give them a try.
 He had wrapped half a lime and a bunch of leftover cilantro carefully in the beeswax wraps and placed them in the refrigerator.
 A week later, expecting the herbs to have turned bad, Philip opened the wrap to reveal fresh and bright cilantro.
+Now they are a fixture in our fridge and lunch boxes, wrapping everything from sandwiches, our morning sausage breakfast sandwich or fried egg sandwich to our kids' mini banana muffins and sweet potato cornbread.

 What are Beeswax Wraps?